joelparkerhenderson/monorepo-vs-polyrepo/README.md

 ### Key differences

-Key differences between monorepo and polyrepo, summarized from many proponents, and intending to highlight typical differences betwee a typical monorepo and a typical polyrepo.
+Key differences between monorepo and polyrepo, summarized from many proponents, and intending to highlight typical differences between a typical monorepo and a typical polyrepo.

 <table>
   <thead>